Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - North Dakota

 Citation: Cent.
 Code §§ 50-25.1-16; 50-25.1-17; 50-25.1-18

-A mandatory reporter who has knowledge of or reasonable cause to suspect that a woman is pregnant and has used a controlled substance for a nonmedical purpose during the pregnancy shall report the circumstances to the Department of Human Services if the knowledge or suspicion is derived from information received by that individual in that individual's official or professional capacity.
-Any individual may make a voluntary report if the individual has knowledge of or reasonable cause to suspect that a woman is pregnant and has used a controlled substance for a nonmedical purpose during the pregnancy.
+A mandatory reporter who has knowledge of or reasonable cause to suspect that a woman is pregnant and has used a controlled substance for a nonmedical purpose during the pregnancy shall report the circumstances to the Department of Human Services if the knowledge or suspicion is derived from information received by that individual in their official or professional capacity.
+Any individual may make a voluntary report if they have knowledge of or reasonable cause to suspect that a woman is pregnant and has used a controlled substance for a nonmedical purpose during the pregnancy.

-If the woman has obstetrical complications that are a medical indication of possible use of a controlled substance for a nonmedical purpose, a physician shall administer a toxicology test to a pregnant woman under the physician's care within 8 hours after delivery to determine whether there is evidence that she has ingested a controlled substance.
+If the woman has obstetrical complications that are a medical indication of possible use of a controlled substance for a nonmedical purpose or alcohol misuse, upon the consent of the pregnant woman, or without consent if a specimen is otherwise available, a physician shall administer a toxicology test to the pregnant woman under the physician's care within 8 hours after delivery to determine whether there is evidence that she has ingested a controlled substance or alcohol.
 If the test results are positive, the physician shall report the results under § 50-25.1-03.1.
-A negative test result or the pregnant woman's refusal to consent to a test does not eliminate the obligation to report if other evidence gives the physician reason to believe the patient has used a controlled substance for a nonmedical purpose.
+A negative test result or the pregnant woman's refusal to consent to a test does not eliminate the obligation to report if other evidence gives the physician reason to believe the patient has used a controlled substance for a nonmedical purpose or has engaged in alcohol misuse.

-If a physician has reason to believe based on a medical assessment of the mother or the infant that the mother used a controlled substance for a nonmedical purpose during the pregnancy, the physician shall administer, without the consent of the child's parents or guardian, to the newborn infant born under the physician's care a toxicology test to determine whether there is evidence of prenatal exposure to a controlled substance.
+If a physician has reason to believe based on a medical assessment of the mother or the infant that the mother used a controlled substance for a nonmedical purpose or engaged in alcohol misuse during the pregnancy, the physician shall administer, without the consent of the child's parents or guardian, a toxicology test to the newborn infant born under the physician's care to determine whether there is evidence of prenatal exposure to a controlled substance or alcohol.
 If the test results are positive, the physician shall report the results as neglect.
-A negative test result does not eliminate the obligation to report if other medical evidence of prenatal exposure to a controlled substance is present.
+A negative test result does not eliminate the obligation to report if other medical evidence of prenatal exposure to a controlled substance or alcohol misuse is present.

-A mandatory reporter who has knowledge of or reasonable cause to suspect that a woman is pregnant and has abused alcohol after the woman knows of the pregnancy may do either of the following:
+A mandatory reporter who has knowledge of or reasonable cause to suspect that a woman is pregnant and has engaged in alcohol misuse after the woman knows of the pregnancy shall do either of the following:

-• Arrange for an addiction assessment conducted by a licensed treatment program and confirm that the recommendations indicated by the assessment are followed
+• Arrange for an assessment of substance use disorder conducted by a licensed treatment program and confirm that the recommendations indicated by the assessment are followed

 • Immediately report the circumstances to the department if the knowledge or suspicion is derived from information received by that individual in that individual's official or professional capacity

-If the woman is referred for an addiction assessment and fails to obtain an assessment or refuses to comply with the recommendations of the assessment, a mandatory reporter who has knowledge of the failure to obtain the assessment or refusal to comply with recommendations of the assessment shall make a report to the department.
+If the woman is referred for a substance use disorder assessment and fails to obtain an assessment, continues to engage in alcohol misuse, or refuses to comply with the recommendations of the assessment, a mandatory reporter who has knowledge of the failure to obtain the assessment, continued alcohol misuse, or refusal to comply with recommendations of the assessment shall make a report to the department.

-If a report alleges a pregnant woman has abused alcohol, the department shall immediately initiate an appropriate assessment and offer services indicated under the circumstances.
-Services offered may include a referral for addiction assessment, a referral for substance use disorder treatment, if recommended, or a referral for prenatal care.
-The department also may take any appropriate action under chapter 25-03.1.
+If a report alleges a pregnant woman has engaged in alcohol misuse, the department shall immediately initiate an appropriate assessment that must include a referral for assessment for the presence of a substance use disorder with the expectation to follow any treatment recommendations and a referral for prenatal care.
+The department may also take any appropriate action under chapter 25-03.1.

 Assessment of the Infant and Family

-If a report alleges a pregnant woman's use of a controlled substance for a nonmedical purpose, the department or its designee shall immediately initiate an appropriate assessment and offer services indicated under the circumstances.
-Services offered may include a referral for an addiction assessment, a referral for substance use disorder treatment if recommended, or a referral for prenatal care.
-The department or its designee may also take any appropriate action under chapter 25-03.1.
+If a report alleges a pregnant woman's use of a controlled substance for a nonmedical purpose, the department or authorized agent shall immediately initiate an appropriate assessment that must include a referral for assessment of the presence of a substance use disorder with the expectation to follow any treatment recommendations and a referral for prenatal care.
+The department or authorized agent may also take any appropriate action under chapter 25-03.1.

-• There has been a previous pregnant-woman assessment, and the mother engaged in service planning and development of a plan of safe care (POSC) for the infant.
+• There has been a previous pregnant-woman assessment, and the mother engaged in service planning and development of a POSC for the infant.

-• The concerns reported involve only prenatal exposure to abuse of alcohol or use of a controlled substance, and there are no other children involved where there are concerns of abuse or neglect.
+• The concerns reported involve only prenatal exposure to misuse of alcohol or use of a controlled substance, and there are no other children involved where there are concerns of abuse or neglect.

 • The initial report indicates that this is the first birth to this mother.

-• There is no previous CPS history concerning the mother or other caregivers, or there is a history of previous CPS reports involving the mother or other caregivers that were administratively assessed, terminated in progress, or determined no services required.
+• There is no previous child protective services (CPS) history concerning the mother or other caregivers, or there is a history of previous CPS reports involving the mother or other caregivers that were administratively assessed, terminated in progress, determined no services required, or unconfirmed.

-• There was a previous services-required determination for neglect, and the parent followed through with required services, working successfully with the case manager.
+• There was a previous services-required or confirmed determination for neglect, and the parent followed through with the required services, working successfully with the case manager.

-• The newborn, or other siblings or household members, are not currently in the care and custody of a county or the department.
+• The infant, or other siblings or household members, are not currently in the care and custody of a county or the department.

 • The parent has no intellectual limitations that may impair the parent's ability to nurture or physically care for the child.